getlantern/lantern-docs/lantern/en/developer/Contributing.rst

 Contributing Code
 =================

+This page is focused on software development.
+If you are not a developer, there are many other ways to `get involved <../user/Get_Involved.html>`_.

 Our goal is to make Lantern a truly collaborative open source project with contributors from many organizations and countries.

 How We Work
 -----------

-If you aren't familiar with open source development processes we highly recommend reading `Producing Open Source Software <http://producingoss.com/>`__.
+If you aren't familiar with open source development we highly recommend reading `Producing Open Source Software <http://producingoss.com/>`__.
 It's available for free but don't hesitate to buy the book (it's written by a friend of Lantern).
 We try to follow the best practices details in this book, so it's a good way to get familiar with how we work.

 Getting Started
 ---------------